• Thu. Jan 8th, 2026

 BROUGHT TO THE ISLAND BY SAINT HELENA

-Historians Leontios Machairas and Louis de Mas Latrie tell about significant Christian contributions to Cyprus from HELENAThey describe how she returned to the island after her pilgrimage to the Holy Lands in the year 327.
-She then went on to establish a major Christian monastery in the region of Stavrovouni and in the villages of Tochni and Omodos.
-She brought with her sacred relics that she then placed at each site.
-These included a fragment of the True Cross, along with another larger holy relic that was attributed to several miracles.
-The Cross of Tochni, as it later became known, along with other relics, helped to deeply root each site into early Christian doctrines on the island.
-Whilst other relics are still preserved on the island today, the Cross of Tochni has been lost through the annals of time.
+Historians Leontios Machairas and Louis de Mas Latrie both describe significant Christian contributions to Cyprus from HELENA in their writings.
+They describe how she returned to the island after her pilgrimage to the Holy Lands in the year 327.
+She helped to establish major Christian monasteries at Stavrovouni and in the villages of Tochni and Omodos.
+She then helped to root each site into early Christian doctrines by placing sacred relics that were all attributed to several miracles at each site.
+These included a fragment of the True Cross and the large Cross of Tochni, as it later became known.

 Saint Helena Mother Of Saint Constantine